relaycorp/ddos-report/src/content/docs/mitigations/humanity-verification.md

 a more generic protocol for replacing CAPTCHAs on the Internet (not just the Web).

 PATs are only [supported by recent Apple devices](https://developer.apple.com/news/?id=huqjyh7k);
-neither Google nor Microsoft have publicly expressed any interest in the protocol as of this writing.
+neither Google nor Microsoft have publicly expressed any interest in the protocol as of early 2024.
 They're also supported by [reverse proxies](./reverse-proxies.md) (i.e. [Cloudflare](https://blog.cloudflare.com/eliminating-captchas-on-iphones-and-macs-using-new-standard) and
 [Fastly](https://www.fastly.com/blog/private-access-tokens-stepping-into-the-privacy-respecting-captcha-less)),